Google Gemini Explained: Overview of Gemini AI Models

 “Have Gemini find the lasagna recipe from your Gmail account and ask the AI assistant to add the ingredients to your shopping list in Keep.”

-The Gemini assistant is now also integrated within Google Maps.
-Users can simply ask for inspiring activities or places within the app itself, and thanks to Gemini, they receive personalized recommendations with summarized reviews and specific details about the destination – all in real time and without having to search for them themselves.
+The Gemini Assistant is now also integrated within Google Maps.
+Users can simply ask for inspiring activities or places within the app itself, and thanks to Gemini, they receive personalized recommendations with summarized reviews and specific details about the destination — all in real time and without having to search for them themselves.

 And it goes even further: Gemini also replaces the Google Assistant on Google TV, and a new feature allows Gemini to control smart home devices from the lock screen, allowing users to conveniently control things like lights, heating, or cameras without unlocking their phone.

-When OpenAI launched ChatGPT and the GPT-3 model in November 2022, the hype was enormous, and Google was slow to respond.
+When OpenAI launched ChatGPT And the GPT-3 model in November 2022, the hype was enormous, and Google was slow to respond.

 It wasn't until March 2023 that Google released Bard, the predecessor to Gemini, which initially stood out mainly for its erroneous or humorous responses.
 However, with its renaming and further development into Google Gemini, the chatbot has made a significant leap in quality and is now considered a serious competitor.